 A word of welcome by our chairman, Bart Abeel.

 50 years ago – I must have been around six years old – something happened in New York that, along with other events, sparked the international LGBTQI movement.
-If it wasn’t for those events, I might very well not have been sitting here at my desk writing the foreword of the twelfth edition of Antwerp Pride Magazine.

 So much has happened since, so much has changed and been accomplished over the last 50 years.
 There’s same sex marriage, anti-discrimination legislation, the possibility to adopt, transgender legislation… Especially in our part of the world, we should consider ourselves lucky and have a lot to be grateful for.

 We live in interesting times where things that have been achieved over the past 50 years are openly being questioned once again.
 Where much needed updates are being considered as well as dramatic changes of direction.
 Our own Pride movement is not immune to this.
 Newspaper columns openly question the need for a Pride and whether we shouldn’t rather settle and be happy with our achievements.
 Other initiatives like Queer Pride in Ghent reject the status quo and call for authentic action against the ‘gentrification’ of the LGBTQI battle.
-Antwerp Pride aspires to give a voice to all those different views by offering a varied programme via different channels.
+Antwerp Pride aspires to give a voice to all those different views by offering a varied program via different channels.
 Antwerp Pride’s mission is to reach out to and welcome everyone who feels left out.
 The decision to start this year’s parade at Sint-Jansplein underlines the ambition to involve the entire city to the Pride.
-50 years after Stonewall, there’s still enough to celebrate and fight for.
+More than 50 years after Stonewall, there’s still enough to celebrate and fight for.
 In other words, let’s have a RIOT!

 Chairman Antwerp Pride